Clos Des Vins d’Amour

 A family vineyard since 1860, the Clos des vins d'Amour is run by the Dornier family and extends over a wide area...

 Between sea and mountains, the Madeloc estate extends over 16 hectares of hillsides.
 The landscape of the...

-Roussillon, Côtes du Roussillon Villages Caramany,Côtes du Roussillon,Côtes Catalanes
+Roussillon, Côtes du Roussillon Villages Caramany,Côtes du Roussillon,Côtes Catalanes,Vin de France

 The Modats produce wines with a poetic sound and full of poetry!
 Located on a plateau...

 Being a winegrower is our life in its own right, a life in which we are committed and responsible.
-The annual cycle of vine and wine is both fast and very serious, it requires us to make choices that make sense and that will shape our work in the future.
-These choices require us to learn from nature, from others, and to continually question ourselves.
+The annual cycle of the vine and the wine is both fast and very engaging, it forces us to make choices that make sense and that inscribe our work in the future.
+These choices force us to learn from nature, from others, and to continually question ourselves.